GinnyMaive/mae.lol/src/new.md

 ## The ~500-word essay of the story

-*I've tried to write a brief synopsys and the best I could was 1,500 words; I did eventually whittle it down to ~800 words. \
+*I've tried to write a brief synopsys and the best I could was 1,500 words; I did eventually whittle it down to ~800 words.*
-<small>Don't worry though I kept [all those extra words and details](/tmi/)&nbsp; for you to read later!</small>*

 **CONTENT WARNING: This section includes references to depression, anxiety, and suicide.**